Web Page: http://gmod.org/wiki/GSoC

-Generic Model Organism Database (GMOD) is an open source project to develop a complete set of software for creating and administering a model organism database.
-Components of this project include genome visualization and editing tools, literature curation tools, a robust database schema, biological ontology tools, and a set of standard operating procedures.
+- Generic Model Organism Database: An open source project to develop a complete set of software for creating and administering a model organism database.